$45.00 members / $75.00 nonmembers 3.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-Whether you are a new massage therapist or have had a practice of your own for many years, the need for a complete, timely record keeping system is mandatory.
-Learn the benefits of such an accounting system, including preparation of accurate income tax returns and managing information to more successfully run your massage therapy business.
+Whether you are a new massage therapist or have had a practice of your own for many years, the need for a complete, timely record keeping is mandatory.
+Learn the benefits of an accounting system, including preparation of accurate income tax returns and managing information to more successfully run your massage therapy business.

 This course covers the basics.
 For additional information, take advantage of the resources at irs.gov.
 Specific references for a number of topics are included at the end of this course.